nikoloza/scratch/README.md

 			& > li
 			& > li

-**To increase child elements width** you need to use `.colspan` + number class on this element.
-For example `colspan3`.
+**To increase child elements width** you need to use `.cell` + number class on this element.
+For example `cell3`.
 So, it works like this:

 	.row5
 		& > div
-		& > div.colspan3				- this takes 3x more space then usual div
+		& > div.cell3				- this takes 3x more space then usual div
 		& > div

 	table
 		& > tr.row4
 			& > td
-			& > td.colspan2
+			& > td.cell2
 			& > td

 #### Spacing for the grid